Lakelezz/hey_listen/README.md

 # Hey!
 Listen!

-`Hey_listen` is a collection of event-dispatchers aiming to suit all needs!
+`Hey_listen` is a collection of event-dispatchers aiming to suit all needs!\

-Covering synchronous, parallel, and sync-prioritised dispatching to Closures, Enums, Structs, and every other type supporting `trait`-implementation.
+Currently covering:
+* Synchronous dispatcher
+* Priority dispatcher
+* Threadpool dispatcher

+Whenever applicable, dispatchers have an `Rc` and `Arc` variant.

 View the `examples`-folder on how to use each dispatcher.